Schiffels-Popgen/MICROSCOPE-processing-pipeline/README.md

 .
 ├── seqIds2Eager2.sh                   ## Wrapper that applies query_pandora_for_data.R to each unprocessed sequencing batch
 ├── merge_data_from_identical_twins.sh ## If identical individuals are flagged for a batch, creates the required symlinks and updates the TSV to duplicate and merge individual data.
-├── query_pandora_for_data.R           ## Queries PANDORA to collect sample, library and sequencing information in an TSV ├── run_Eager.sh                       ## Wrapper that runs/resumes eager for each unprocessed sequencing run ├── MICROSCOPE.config                  ## Configuration file for eager runs. contains all parameters for the eager runs ├── create_preliminary_reports.sh      ## Wrapper that knits the preliminary report for each newly processed eager run ├── make_poseidon_packages.sh          ## Makes a poseidon package per batch using info form PANDORA and the batch genotypes ├── site_ids_to_names.R                ## Queries PANDORA for site Ids and names and creates an auxillary file ├── plink_mds
+├── query_pandora_for_data.R           ## DEPRECATED!
+Queries PANDORA to collect sample, library and sequencing information in an TSV
+├── run_Eager.sh                       ## Wrapper that runs/resumes eager for each unprocessed sequencing run
+├── MICROSCOPE.config                  ## Configuration file for eager runs. contains all parameters for the eager runs ├── assets
+│   └── adapter_list.txt               ## List of adapters used for the adapter-trimming step in eager ├── create_preliminary_reports.sh      ## DEPRECATED!
+Wrapper that knits the preliminary report for each newly processed eager run
+├── make_poseidon_packages.sh          ## Makes a poseidon package per batch using info form PANDORA and the batch genotypes ├── bin
+│   └── collect_genotypes.py           ## Collects all genotypes from the eager output to a single file.
+Used by make_poseidon_packages.sh
+├── plink_mds
 │   ├── west_eurasian_poplist.txt      ## List of West Eurasian populations for forging the pca package.
 │   ├── forge_pca_package.sh           ## Create forge list and forge PCA poseidon package.